 Here’s what you need for the smoothie:

 🚽banana.
 For low FODMAP, use a green tipped banana.

 🚽1/2 cup frozen berries.
-I use blueberries typically.
+I use wild blueberries typically.
 Use strawberry & blueberry for low FODMAP option.

 🚽1 tbsp ground flax, excellent for regularity, as it’s a good source of soluble fiber which dissolves in water, making stools softer and easier to pass.
 Note that you may need to work up to the full tablespoon slowly.